AdobeDocs/experience-manager-64.en/help/communities/using/tag-resources.md

 The administrator applying the tags to enablement resources must be aware of the tag namespaces associated with the catalogs, as well as the taxonomy in order to select a sub-tag for more refined categorization.

-For example, if a `ski-catalog` namespace were created and set on a catalog named `Ski Catalog`, it might have two child tags : `lesson-1` and `lesson-2`.
+For example, if a `ski-catalog` namespace were created and set on a catalog named `Ski Catalog`, it might have two child tags: `lesson-1` and `lesson-2`.

-Thus, any enablement resource tagged with one of :
+Thus, any enablement resource tagged with one of:

 * ski-catalog:
 * ski-catalog:lesson-1